 Ah, Plan B, the good-ol’ emergency contraception pill.
-Did you know it’s not the only emergency birth control option, and not even the most effective one?
+Did you know it’s not the only emergency birth control option or the most effective one?
 When it comes to emergency birth control, there are a few options (including the copper IUD!)

 Pandia Health can prepare you for any “morning after” accidents by shipping you emergency contraception for FREE!

-Of course, emergency contraception should not be a replacement for regular birth control.
-It makes you bleed irregularly and is not as effective as most of the other forms of hormonal birth control.
-In case you ever have a contraceptive accident, here are some key differences to note between the two common emergency contraception pill options: ella and Plan B.
+Of course, emergency contraception (EC) should not be a replacement for regular birth control.
+EC makes you bleed irregularly and is not as effective as non-emergency hormonal birth control.
+If you ever have a contraceptive accident, here are some key differences between the two standard emergency contraception pill options: Ella and Plan B.

-TLDR: Plan B is over the counter. ella is only available by prescription.
+TLDR: Plan B and its generics are over the counter.
+Ella is only available by prescription.

-Plan B is easier to obtain than ella.
-You can get Plan B (and its generics such as MyWay, Afterpill, Econtra EZ, React Levonorgestrel, Opcicon, Athentia Next, Fallback Solo, Next Choice One Dose, Levonorgestrel) from the shelves of grocery stores or pharmacies without a prescription and with minimal human interaction.
+Plan B is easier to get than Ella.
+You can get Plan B (and its generics such as MyWay, Afterpill, Econtra EZ, React Levonorgestrel, Opcicon, Athentia Next, Fallback Solo, Next Choice One Dose, Levonorgestrel) from grocery stores or pharmacies without a prescription.

-If you’re getting ella, you’ll need a prescription which you can get through Pandia Health (we include it for FREE as part of any birth control visit) or any prescribing provider (e.g. doctor/NP/PA).
+If you’re getting Ella, you’ll need a prescription which you can get through Pandia Health (we include a prescription for it for FREE as part of any birth control consultation) or any prescribing provider (e.g. doctor/NP/PA).

-It’s best to think ahead when buying ella because the process of getting it may take longer; you can get it the next time you’re at the doctor ‘s office and keep it stored for any future contraceptive emergencies.
-You can also just call and ask for an “advance prescription” in case of emergencies.
+It’s best to think ahead when buying Ella because the process of getting it may take longer.
+Get it in advance of need.
+You can get it the next time you see your doctor and keep it stored for any future contraceptive emergencies.
+(Most of the time you can get Ella with an expiration date 2 yrs from the time you get it.)
+You can also just call your doctor any time and ask for an “advance prescription” in case of emergencies.

-Levonorgestrel is a form of progesterone and is the active ingredient in Plan B. In birth control methods like the Mirena IUD and Plan B, levonorgestrel works to prevent the release of an egg to be fertilized by a sperm; if an egg is already released, Plan B and its generics will most likely not work.
+Levonorgestrel is a synthetic form of progesterone and is the active ingredient in Plan B and its generics.
+In birth control, like the hormonal IUDs, levonorgestrel works to prevent the release of an egg; if an egg is already released, Plan B and its generics will most likely not work.

 For both pills, there is no evidence to show any effect once the egg is fertilized.